 Benefits for Retailers

 Smart Price Tags

-The main purpose of smart price tags (also referred to as “smart labels”) is to change the prices of products in real-time based on demand on other trends.
-As a result, the manager can adjust prices when needed without the need to print new prices for each product sold in their store.
+The main purpose of smart price tags, also referred to as “smart labels”, is to change the prices of products in real-time based on demand and other trends.
+As a result, a manager can adjust prices when needed without the need to print new prices for each product sold in their store.

-- When there’s a need to lower prices on low-turnover items
+- Lowering prices on low-turnover items

 About the author:

 Bridgette Hernandez is a content creator and editor at TrustMyPaper.
 She is known for writing informative texts based on thorough research that are engaging and pleasant to read.
 Bridgette obtained a Master’s degree in Anthropology.